Liam Neeson was so eager to be in the film that he signed on without having read the script.

 Qui-Gon Jinn notes that, despite the Trade Federation's demands during their invasion of Naboo, there is no real logic behind it, and suspects there is something else behind their movements.

 Trace Beaulieu read for the role of Jar Jar Binks.
 He didn't get the role, but the movie would later be lampooned by his former Mystery Science Theater 3000 (1988) costars Michael J. Nelson and Kevin Murphy on RiffTrax.

-One of this film's trailers debuted with Wing Commander (1999), which starred Freddie Prinze, Jr., who would later provide the voice of fallen Jedi Kanan on Star Wars: Rebels (2014).
+One of this film's trailers debuted with Wing Commander (1999), which starred Freddie Prinze, Jr., who would later provide the voice of former Jedi Kanan on Star Wars Rebels (2014).

 Michael Angarano auditioned for the role of young Anakin, and was one of the three finalists along with Jake Lloyd, who won the role.

 The cruiser that loses its hyperdrive and lands for repair on Tatooine is similar to the design of the alien ship that kidnaps a boy in Flight of the Navigator (1986).